-- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.
+- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and Level 3 Inputs that are not based on observable market data.

-The fair value of the Company's receivables, accounts payable and accrued liabilities and government loan approximate carrying value, which is the amount recorded on the statements of financial position.
-The fair value of the Company's cash and cash equivalents and public company short-term investments, under the fair value hierarchy are based on level 1 quoted prices in active markets for identical assets and liabilities.
+The fair value of the Company's cash and cash equivalents, receivables, accounts payable and accrued liabilities and government loan approximate carrying value, which is the amount recorded on the statements of financial position.
+The fair value of the Company's public company short-term investments, are based on level 1 quoted prices in active markets for identical assets and liabilities.
 Financial instruments valued at level 2 inputs consist of the Company's private company short-term investments.
 The key assumptions driving the valuation of the private company short-term investments include, but are not limited to the value of completed financings by the investee.